NervosEducationHub/EducationHubArticles/what_are_validity_proofs_in_blockchain_(explainCKBot)/index.md

 **Capital Efficiency**

 Another significant benefit of validity proofs is their impact on capital efficiency, particularly in Layer 2 solutions.
 Because validity proofs allow transactions to be verified almost instantly, they enable much faster withdrawals from Layer 2 networks to the main chain.
-This contrasts with systems that rely on fraud proofs, where withdrawals can take up to a week due to the need for a challenge period.
+This contrasts with systems that rely on fraud proofs, where withdrawals typically take up to a week due to the need for a challenge period.

 The ability to withdraw funds quickly reduces the amount of capital that needs to be locked up in Layer 2 networks, freeing up resources for other uses.
 This increased capital efficiency is particularly important in financial applications, where liquidity and the ability to move funds quickly are crucial.